Writings About Music

 How fortunate, I thought, that like the parents of Stanley Gayetzsky, my grandparents escaped the pogroms of Russia and Soviet Union controlled Ukraine, and managed to arrive here.
-Gayetzsky, better known as Stan Getz, had a sound that did not seem to be human, if one was fortunate enough to hear him in a live, intimate setting.
-Like many of us, he was also flawed as a human being, but he did contribute a great deal of beauty to the world, despite being less than perfect in life as all human beings are, and perhaps that is the noblest aim of all music, as Lee Konitz once told me while discussing the music of his friend and colleague, Miles Davis, who had passed away recently.
+Gayetzsky, better known as Stan Getz, had a sound that did not seem to be human if one was fortunate enough to hear him in a live, intimate setting.
+Stan contributed a great deal of beauty to the world, despite being less than perfect in life as all human beings are, and perhaps that is the noblest aim of all music, a feeling Lee Konitz shared with me while discussing the music of his friend and colleague, Miles Davis, who had passed away recently.

 And yes, the pancakes were remarkable.
 No doubt, Bird, would have loved them, too, given myriad surviving anecdotes noting his gargantuan culinary appetites.
 And the legendary alto saxophonist may well have done so while performing in the City of Angels, the restaurant having opened in the thirties.
 Igor Stravinsky and Arnold Schoenberg?
 They were both known to frequent the Farmer's Market, being residents of Los Angeles, and also having fled France and Germany, respectively.
 Who knows - maybe they enjoyed the pancakes (hotcakes), too, on one or more occasions.
 A mischievous thought comes to mind of Schoenberg the dodecaphonist requiring twelve different flavored syrups to be poured in strict sequential form to his pancakes while eating.

 - Michael Robinson, February 2015, Los Angeles